Pharmaceutical Company CEOs Face Grilling in Senate Over High Drug Prices

 The change would make those rebates illegal and force PBMs to instead negotiate discounts up front, so that people will get the discounts at the pharmacy counter even if they haven't yet met their deductible.

-Several of the CEOs, under pressure from Grassley, said they would lower their list prices, if that proposal is finalized.
+Several of the CEOs, under pressure from Grassley, said they would lower their list prices, if that proposal is finalized, and the rule applied to both government and commercial prescription drug plans.

 "It is our very clear intention that we will not keep a single dollar from these rebates.
 We will try to move every single penny to the patients," said Albert Bourla, CEO of Pfizer.